top of page

 I Love You

 What does these words represent exactly?
-A Letter on Collective Love by, Anosha Zereh On Love Day this year, I find myself reflecting not on romance, nor on private affection, but on our collective effort toward Love.
-My dear friends, my companions on this quiet and trembling earth, There are seasons when the world feels fractured — loud with division, heavy with forgetting.
-And then there are moments, softer and more luminous, when something ancient within us stirs and remem
+A Letter on Collective Love by, Anosha Zereh I find myself reflecting not on romance, nor on private affection, but on our collective effort toward Love… My dear friends, my companions on this quiet and trembling earth, There are seasons when the world feels fractured — loud with division, heavy with forgetting.
+And then there are moments, softer and more luminous, when something ancient within us stirs and remembers.
+Today, I am writi

 Anosha Zereh